Dauie/libft/README.md

 /***
 This code is unlicensed.
 Code is free to be used and modified, but please pay mention to its author.
-All code authored by Robert Wyatt Lutt.
+All code authored by Robert Wyatt Lutt - Ausdauerr@gmail.com
 ***/